Deadpool and Wolverine star says the film made them feel ‘so bad’

-Deadpool & Wolverine star says watching the film in the cinema made them feel ‘so bad’
+Deadpool & Wolverine star explains why movie made them feel ‘so bad’

 ‘I felt terrible,’ actor said after seeing the new movie with the public